 Wichita is a large city located in the state of Kansas.
 With a population of 389,965 people and 104 constituent neighborhoods, Wichita is the largest community in Kansas.

-Unlike some cities, Wichita isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Wichita are a mix of both white- and blue-collar jobs.
+Wichita is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Wichita is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Wichita who work in office and administrative support (14.76%), sales jobs (10.08%), and management occupations (8.67%).
+There are especially a lot of people living in Wichita who work in office and administrative support (14.07%), sales jobs (10.09%), and management occupations (8.56%).

-Wichita is a very ethnically-diverse city.
+Wichita is an extremely ethnically-diverse city.
 The people who call Wichita home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wichita residents report their race to be White, followed by Black or African-American.
 Wichita also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 15.69% of the city’s residents.
-Important ancestries of people in Wichita include Irish, English, French , and Scottish.
+People of Hispanic or Latino origin account for 16.05% of the city’s residents.
+Important ancestries of people in Wichita include Irish, English, French , and Italian.

 The most common language spoken in Wichita is English.
 Other important languages spoken here include Spanish and Vietnamese.